marschall/exception-counter/README.md

 > If an exception is set and cleared in a native method (and thus is never visible to Java programming language code), no exception event is generated.

+### I'm seeing lots of exceptions but everything seems to work fine?

+You may be using libraries or frameworks that rely on exceptions for control flow.
+In addition central parts of Java like class loading use exceptions for control flow.

 ### What are the requirements of the C compiler?

 The compiler should support C11 Atomics and provide the stdatomic.h header (currently only GCC 4.9 does).
 However we provide a work around that works GCC 4.7 and Clang 3.1.